domvwt/esparto/docs/02-user-guide/examples.md

 with few lines of code.

-With the [Plotly backend for Pandas](https://plotly.com/python/pandas-backend/) we can access the Plotly Express API directly from the '.plot()' method of any DataFrame or Series.
+With the [Plotly backend for Pandas](https://plotly.com/python/pandas-backend/) we can access the Plotly Express API directly from the `.plot()` method of any DataFrame or Series.

 This notebook shows basic examples from each library: